nsmp-dev/NeuroScreeper/ARCHITECTURE.md

 We should never be repeating ourselves much.
 Higher level functions like population and construction are handled on a room-by-room basis, with tailored behavior for their type.
-The Capitol room is a room that all non-energy resources are concentrated at.
+The Capitol room is a special Colony room that all non-energy resources are concentrated at.
 Colony rooms are normal bases that have all the major structures.
 Expansion rooms harvest extra energy and are not fully owned but reserved.
 We focus on making polished features like time statistics, visuals, loggers, memory wiping, and commands.